bcornelusse/ELEN0445-microgrids/PV_design.md

 # Report

-- Write a little report with your observations
+- Write a little report with your observations for the 4 cases you have analyzed
 - Include SMA sizing reports in a zip (with meaningful names for the different analyses).